-Users I meet through Microsoft Excel training often tell me they work with large volumes of information.
-They’re usually keen to learn how to filter data in Excel so they can focus on information that is most relevant to them.
+If you work with large volumes of data, you need to learn how to filter Excel data so you can focus on the most relevant information.

 Think about it.